brainhackghent/brainhackghent.github.io/privacy-policy.md

 1.  <div style="text-align: justify">If you fill in open questions in the surveys/questionnaires in order to give us personal feedback, we might further contact you in order to get more information.
 This information may then be used with a purpose of improving the quality of OpenMR Benelux initiatives, or to invite you to events organized by OpenMR Benelux.</div>
 2.  <div style="text-align: justify">The summarized, anonymized statistics can also potentially be used to create open-access materials to be shared at our websites.
 This is a non-commercial activity, for informative purposes only, and aims at improving visibility of OpenMR Benelux activities.</div>
 3.  <div style="text-align: justify">If you deliver specific personal information such as dietary requirements while assigning for events, this can be used to better serve you at our events.</div>
+4.  <div style="text-align: justify">If you disclose personal information during a recorded meeting (e.g., via video or audio), we will try to make sure to delete those as much as possible before we make the recording publicly available.
+To prevent this from happening, we advise you to turn off your camera and microphone during such recordings.
+If you feel that we did not remove your personal details sufficiently, please reach out to us.</div>

 <h2 style="color:#004777"> Whom we might share your information with? </h2>
 <p><div style="text-align: justify">We do not share your information with any third parties.
 In case we would like to do this in the future, we will ask for your personal consent.</div></p>